 Revenue from licenses where the customer obtains a "right to use" the licenses is recognized at the time the license is made available to the customer.
 Revenue from licenses where the customer obtains a "right to access" is recognized over the access period.
 Arrangements to deliver software products generally have three elements: license, implementation and Annual Technical Services (ATS).
 The company has applied the principles under Ind AS 115 to account for revenues from these performance obligations.
 When implementation services are provided in conjunction with the licensing arrangement and the license and implementation have been identified as two separate performance obligations, the transaction price for such contracts are allocated to each performance obligation of the contract based on their relative standalone selling prices.
 In the absence of standalone selling price for implementation, the performance obligation is estimated using the expected cost plus margin approach.
-Where the license is required to be substantially customized as part of the implementation service the entire arrangement fee for license and implementation is considered to be a single performance obligation and the revenue is recognized using the percentage-of-completion method as the implementation is performed.
+Where the license is required to be substantially customized as part of the implementation service the entire arrangement fee for license and implementation is performed.
 Revenue from client training, support and other services arising due to the sale of software products is recognized as the performance obligations are satisfied.
 ATS revenue is recognized ratably over the period in which the services are rendered.